DarK-Devv/DarK-Devv/README.md

 I'm a team player who also thrives in independent projects.
 My experience as a Scrum Master aligns with my organized, cooperative, and results-oriented mindset.
 Known for my calm and solution-driven approach, I bring reliability, adaptability, and continuous learning to every team I’m part of.

 🔍 What Drives Me?
 I’m always looking to push my skills further, tackle new challenges, and bridge the gap between technology and business.
-If you're looking for a proactive, tech-savvy professional with a keen eye for innovation, let’s connect! 🚀

 🌎 Website: [Darkdevv.com](https://Darkdevv.com)
 🐦 Twitter: [@darkdevs](https://twitter.com/darkdevs)
 💼 LinkedIn: [Veeti Pere](https://www.linkedin.com/in/veeti-pere-948067180/)